KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `new Date()` in file `MMM-VUB-Resto.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-8. Recommendation: Found `new Date()` in file `example.html`: Consider replacing it by `new Date(Date.now())`.
+6. Recommendation: Found `new Date()` in file `example.html`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-9. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-vvsDeparture by fhinder](https://github.com/fhinder/MMM-vvsDeparture)